ciur/papermerge/docs/source/automation.rst

 .. note::

     There is a good reason why automates apply only on the documents from ``Inbox``.
-The reason is that in ``Inbox`` documents may disappear, in other words -  it is acceptable for documents to suddenly move to another folder - due to automation match.
-Imagine if automates would be applied on any document in any folder - then documents may unexpectedly disappear from any folder (due to automation match)!
+The reason is that in ``Inbox`` documents may disappear.
+In other words -  it is acceptable for documents to suddenly move from ``Inbox`` to another folder - due to automation match.
+    If automates would be applied on any folder - then imagine how confused you might be if documents would unexpectedly disappear from your current folder (due to automation match)!